cgjosephlee/PBJelly/trunk/docs/HoneyReadme.txt

   = Recall Spots =

-  The most time consuming part of spots calling is counting the errors.
+  A very time consuming part of spots calling is counting the errors.
 That's why Honey.py saves a hon.h5 file which you can provide to Honey.py spots and skip the time consuming step.
 You can change the parameters as you wish to see how they affect your results.